Institute for Cyber Executive Education

 • Stewards of Risk: Authorizing Officials

 Mission leaders and system owners govern cyber risk through everyday operational decisions.
-Programs develop the judgment needed to manage inherited dependencies, continuous authorization environments, and evolving system behavior.
+This program develops the skills, insight, and judgment needed to manage inherited dependencies, continuous authorization environments, and evolving system behavior.

 Courses